 Special jazz festival in Maastricht cafés

 Annual cycle race tour through South Limburg

 Spring fair / Sint Servaas fair

 A two-day free family festival with good food, great music, local bands, theatre and more

 Art festival with a broad and international programme of music, film and theatre

 Christmas / winter event

 Can I make use of any swimming or other sports facilities during my stay?

 The sports organisation UM SPORT provides a wide variety of sporting facilities for students and employees of Maastricht University and students of Zuyd University of Applied Sciences.
 As participation is tied to a subscription rate of at least € 30, it will not make sense to become a member if you are visiting Maastricht for only a few days or weeks.
 However, you are welcome to explore sports activities in Maastricht on your own.
-Here are some options that may interest you:

 In between the programme activities, I would like to visit Paris, Brussels or another European metropolis that can easily be reached from Maastricht in a weekend.
 Could you advise me on the best way to travel?